FAQs

 Currently, only Tay-Sachs is covered by the NHS for the Jewish community for individuals without family history.
 The other conditions covered in the Jnetics screening test are only available on the NHS if you have an established family history of a particular condition.
 In this case, your GP can refer you to a Regional Genetics Service for disorder-specific carrier testing where appropriate.

-Yes, your GP can refer you for specific carrier testing, however we still advise individuals to test for other conditions as your carrier status can differ from other family members.
+Please note you would only be tested for this condition and none of the other conditions on the Jnetics screening panel.
+We still advise individuals to test for other conditions as your carrier status can differ from family members.

 This test detects the vast majority of all genetic changes in the genes we cover.
 However, this test, as with all genetic tests, cannot detect all possible changes.
 The screening test detects over 95% of carriers in the Jewish population with detection rates varying slightly across the different conditions.

-You will have the opportunity to discuss your results with a dedicated NHS Jnetics genetic counsellor.
+You will have the opportunity to discuss your results with a dedicated Jnetics genetic counsellor.
 The implications of being a carrier are more significant if your current or future partner is also a carrier of the same condition.
-Once receiving your results, if found to be a carrier you will receive information of how to book an appointment with our Jnetics counsellor to discuss the different options available for you and your family.
+Once you have received your results, if found to be a carrier you will receive information of how to book an appointment with our Jnetics counsellor to discuss the different options available for you and your family.

 No. Our current test is suitable if you have Ashkenazi, Sephardi, Mizrahi or mixed ancestry.
 Our test was updated in September 2021 making it suitable for all sectors of the community, not just those with Ashkenazi Jewish origin.